coredns/rfc/GSoC_Proposal.md

 - https://github.com/akshaysharma096/Siamese-Networks

-All three of these models would be trained and then depnding on the results of the evaluation paramtersr of the model, one of them would be decided.
+All three of these models would be trained and then depending on the results as well as the results of the evaluation parameters of the model, one of them would be shortlisted.

 ## Evalutaion Parameters

-For each of these models the following metrics would be claculated:
+For each of these models the following metrics would be calculated:

-- __Confusion Matrix__ : This is the matrix that gives an idea about the number of True Positives, True Negatives, False Positives and False Negatives.
+- __Confusion Matrix__: This is the matrix that gives an idea about the number of True Positives, True Negatives, False Positives and False Negatives.

-- __PRescision__ : Precision is a metric that quantifies the number of correct positive predictions made.
+- __Prescision__ : Precision is a metric that quantifies the number of correct positive predictions made.
 Therefore, Precision = TruePositives / (TruePositives + FalsePositives)

-- __Recall__ : Recall is a metric that quantifies the number of correct positive predictions made out of all positive predictions that could have been made.
+- __Recall__: Recall is a metric that quantifies the number of correct positive predictions made out of all positive predictions that could have been made.
 Therefore, Recall = TruePositives / (TruePositives + FalseNegatives)

-- __F Measure__ : F-Measure provides a way to combine both precision and recall into a single measure that captures both properties.
+- __F Measure__: F-Measure provides a way to combine both precisions and recall into a single measure that captures both properties.
 Therefore, F-Measure = (2 * Precision * Recall) / (Precision + Recall)

 - __REsults on testing data__ : Some classes (based on the rules) will not be used for training or validation.
 They will purely be used for testing purposes to know how the model would respond to never been seen before anomalous data.

-Depending on these results the models would be retrained, and later on a single model would be shorlisted from the three as a deliverable.
+Depending on these evaluation parameters the models would be retrained, and later on, a single model would be shortlisted from the three as a deliverable.

 __References__